Recent incidents involving AI algorithms have hit the headlines, leading many to question their worth.

 It stands to reason that it should also be easy for a business user to obtain and understand information on why a predictive model made a particular prediction from a business perspective and for a data scientist to clearly understand the behaviour of the model in as much detail as possible.

-Closely related to XAI is the need to closely monitor the performance of AI models.
+Closely related to XAI is the need to closely monitor AI model performance.
 Just like children may be periodically tested at school to ensure their learning is progressing, so too do AI models need to be monitored to detect “model drift”, defined as when predictions keep becoming incorrect over time in unforeseen ways.
 Various concept drift and data drift detection and handling schemes may be helpful for each situation.

 Often, if longer-term patterns are understood as being systemic, they can be identified and managed.